 When you think of meditation practice as an offering, it is always an act of giving.
 Meditation is an act of giving to God, giving to others and the world, and of serving others.
 There is such a desperate need for this gift all around.
 It is frustrating when one feels that there is nothing they can do to really help others or a situation of crisis but you can help.
 Meditation does help, because it expands one’s consciousness.
 When our consciousness expands, it is much easier and natural to see the realities and needs of others.
 It becomes easier to find the right words, to act appropriately, to pray for others, to truly be of help even if not outwardly.

 A gift of meditation

 Meditation can be the gift of a lifetime in the truest sense of the word.
 This is something that is simple for you to do.
 When you are wondering and worrying about how to help a friend in need, consider giving them a class in meditation.
-Ananda.org regularly offers a Lessons In Meditation series.
+Ananda.org regularly offers a Course in Meditation series.

 There are, of course, many classes of this nature offered from a vast array of different groups.
 You can find the one that you feel would make the most appropriate gift but decide today that you are going to take up this practice and employ this priceless gift.
 Decide also that you are going to offer it to another as a way of making a difference in the world in which we all live and share and have our being.

 Start a New Meditation Practice or Inspire Your Current One